popy2k14/SOAS/README.md

   - Volume is set to alarm_volume on stream stop, this is because of volume increase on alarm
   - Added I2C to SPI documentation, see issue [#2](https://github.com/Skons/SOAS/issues/2).
 Thanks @popy2k14
   - Language support for weekdays [#3](https://github.com/Skons/SOAS/issues/3)
+  - Added `Minimum night contrast` which is the same as `Minimum night only`, except that it is the mode also during daytime and uses night contrast slider value.

+`Minimum day contrast` is the same as `Minimum night only`, except that it is the mode also during daytime and uses day contrast slider value.
   - Documentation updates

 ### 2025.7.14.1